 |Gamma||27 Hz and up||

 Gamma is associated with the formation of ideas, language and memory processing, and various types of learning.
-Gamma waves have been shown to disappear during deep sleep induced by anaesthesia, but return with the transition back to a wakeful state.
+Gamma waves have been shown to disappear during deep sleep which has been induced by anesthesia, but to return with the transition back to a wakeful state.

 Wide awake.
-This is generally the mental state most people are in during the day and most of their waking lives.
+This is generally the mental state which most people are in during the day and during most of their waking lives.
 Usually, this state in itself is uneventful, but don't underestimate its importance.
 Many people lack sufficient beta activity, which can cause mental or emotional disorders such as depression and ADD and insomnia.
-And low SMR production (a sub-range of beta at 12-15hz) may be related to insomnia.
+And low SMR production (a sub-range of beta at 12-15 Hz) may be related to insomnia.
 Stimulating beta activity can improve emotional stability, energy levels, attentiveness and concentration.

 Awake but relaxed and not processing much information.
-When you get up in the morning and just before sleep, you are naturally in this state.
+When you get up in the morning and just before you go to sleep, you are naturally in this Alpha state.
 When you close your eyes your brain automatically starts producing more alpha waves.

-Many studies monitoring the EEG activity of experienced meditators have revealed strong increases in alpha activity.
-Alpha activity has also been connected to the ability to recall memories, lessened discomfort and pain, and reductions in stress and anxiety.
+Many studies monitoring the EEG activity of experienced meditators have revealed strong increases in Alpha activity.
+Alpha activity has also been connected to the ability to recall memories, it lessens discomfort and pain, and can bring about reductions in stress and anxiety.

 Light sleep or extreme relaxation.

-Theta is also a very receptive mental state that has proven useful for hypnotherapy, as well as self-hypnosis using recorded affirmations and suggestions.
+Theta is also a very receptive mental state that has proven useful for hypnotherapy, as well as self-hypnosis by using recorded affirmations and using auto-suggestions.

 Brainwaves in relation to the different states of consciousness: